-Analysis of Equilibrium Systems (CHEM 2011/2041) provides an introduction to chemical equilibria and kinetics.
+Analysis of Equilibrium Systems (CHEM 2011/2041) introduces chemical equilibria and kinetics.
 The emphasis is on aqueous solutions because of their importance in living systems and in environmental science.
-CHEM 2011, Analysis of Equilibrium Systems, (the lecture course) is a corequisite for CHEM 2041 (the lab course) and students who register for 2041 are also expected to register for 2011.
+In this course, you will learn about the species that exist in aqueous solution, and the equilibria involving these species.
+You will learn how to calculate and measure pH, solubility, and metal complexation equilibria.